Pharmacovigilance

 E-mail: farmacovigilancia@infarmed.pt

-Health professionals may submit reports of suspected adverse reactions associated with medicinal products distributed by SPCare and any incidents resulting from the use of medical devices distributed by SPCare through its toll-free 800 203 826 or farmacovigilancia@spcare.pt or by contacting one of the urgency numbers on this portal.
+Healthcare professionals or users can forward reports of suspected adverse reactions associated with SPCare distributed medications and any incidents arising from the use of medical devices distributed by SPCare to the Toll-Free line 800 203 826 or email farmacovigilancia@spcare.pt or by contacting one of the emergency numbers on this portal.

 According to the World Health Organization, between 100,000 and 1 million people are victims of counterfeit drugs every year.
 In Portugal, drug purchases on the Internet are the big problem.

-There are several levels of intervention by the European Union to protect the legal supply chain.
-These include the implementation of safety devices on the packaging.
+There are several levels of EU intervention to protect the legal supply chain.
+Among these is the implementation of safety features on packaging.

-As from 9 February 2019, prescription medicines in general must have a unique identifier (DATAMATRIX) and an adulteration prevention device in all countries of the European Union.
+From 9th February 2019, prescription medicines in general will have to have a unique identifier (DATAMATRIX) and a device to prevent tampering in all countries of the European Union.

-The principles of the pan-European coding and serialization system for medicinal packaging are as follows:
+The principles of the pan-European coding and serialisation system for medicinal product packaging are as follows:

-The wholesale distribution is an activity that integrates the circuit of the medicine for human use, or circuit of the medical device, and is therefore subject to obtaining an authorization to exercise it, with INFARMED, I.P.
-The wholesale distribution authorization implies compliance with Good Distribution Practices.
-SPCare meets the quality requirements of pharmaceutical distributors and is regularly inspected by national health authorities, INFARMED.
+Wholesale distribution is an activity that integrates the circuit of the medicine for human use, or the circuit of the medical device, and is therefore subject to obtaining an authorisation for its exercise from INFARMED, I.P.
+The authorization for wholesale distribution implies compliance with Good Distribution Practices.
+SPCare meets the quality requirements for pharmaceutical distributors and is regularly inspected by the national health authorities, INFARMED.